tonykc/getdata_project/README.md

 ### Files
 Below are the list of the files in this repository:
 - README.md

---  This file to describe the steps to generate the tidy data set.
+  This file to describe the steps to generate the tidy data set.

 - run_anlaysis.R

   The script to do the actual process to generate the tidy data set.

-- README.md
+- CodeBook.md

+  The code book that describes the variables, the data, and transformations performed.

 ### Steps to generate the tidy data set